 I’m a physical geographer whose focus of research the past decade or so has been on climate change and its impact on maple syrup production or extreme weather events in Ontario.
 So, you might think that’s why I choose to ride my bike instead of driving a car.
 But long before I was aware of the impacts burning fossil fuels had on her planet I used my bike as my primary form of transport because it was fun and cheaper than driving, parking passes or having a transit pass.
 To improve my riding skills and be a safer cyclist I’ve taken a CAN-bike course.
 I have joined the GCAT board because when I’m not riding I prefer to walk and would like to contribute to making Guelph a better city for Active Transport.

-Luke Weiler – member at large
+Alex Ball – member at large

 Ted Bangay, member at large